Facebook

 Handle Nylon glass, circular protection, spring-action

 Long-handled grass shears can reduce your need to crouch and bend over.
 This can relieve back pain and fatigue.
-If you’re in the market for long-handled grass shears, then check out these by Fiskars.
+If you’re in the market for long-handled grass shears, check out these Fiskars shears.

 As for the blades, wait until you hear this.
 They come with a 360-degree swiveling head!
 So you can trim at any angle you like, ensuring you achieve crisp, clean cuts all around your yard.